iivanoo/covid-apps-observer/data/data_us/reports/resources/com.onemedical.android___3.16.20/report.md

 > Great app!
 Easy to use & super helpful with accessing and managing all services with my primary care provider.<br> :date: __2021-02-24 11:02:08__

 > Excellent Service<br> :date: __2021-02-23 19:50:04__

-> Easier than the Dept of Health portal.
-Got more progress in 2 days than 1 month before.<br> :date: __2021-02-21 18:38:19__

-> The video chat feature connects you to a medical personnel immediately.
-We found this extremely useful.<br> :date: __2021-02-19 18:44:18__